ipinfo/php/README.md

 ### Authentication

-The IPinfo library can be authenticated with your IPinfo API token, which is passed in as a positional argument.
+The IPinfo library can be authenticated with your IPinfo® API token, which is passed in as a positional argument.
 It also works without an authentication token, but in a more limited capacity.

 ```php
 $access_token = '123456789abc';